DREAMSKYWORLD/lxfminions.github.io/about.md

 Notes in this site are only for me, you thus don't understand what the hell I wrote sometimes.
-If you need to understand more or want me to explain something to you, don't hestitate to ask me by sending to my email---xiaofei1356@gamil.com or submitting a issue on my [GitHub](https://github.com/lxfminions/lxfminions.github.io).
+If you need to understand more or want me to explain something to you, don't hestitate to ask me by sending email---xiaofei1356@gamil.com or submitting a issue on my [GitHub](https://github.com/lxfminions/lxfminions.github.io).

 My English is really not so good (I think you can see it), but I am willing to